Board of Directors

 Director of Marketing

 David A. Gomez, CEDS brings 25 years of eDiscovery experience to his current role as Manager of Practice Support for Robinson Bradshaw, leveraging that experience in all phases of a case cycle, from providing consultation on eDiscovery issues to full trial support.
 In the ever-changing digital landscape, breaking down the complex issues relating to eDiscovery and creating a clear roadmap on how to navigate through the minefield of discovery disaster are key to any successful litigation.
 Every case is different, every budget is different, and as a University of Miami School of Business graduate, David recognizes the need to identify cost effective solutions internally or through external partnerships that both satisfy the need of the client and the case.
+Participating in over 150 trials, arbitrations, and mediations since 2001, David has experienced many different venues at the Federal and State level, including Tax Court, Administrative Law, Court of Appeals, and Bankruptcy.
+Notable hot seat support include the US v John Edwards trial and more recently the North Carolina gerrymandering case that eventually went to the Supreme Court.
+A panel member on recent ILTA Voices podcasts "Sitting in The Hot Seat: Extreme Litigation Support" and "Sitting In The Hot Seat 2: Trial & Terror", he enjoys speaking about all things trial support, and offers a presentation on effective courtroom presentation tools and techniques.

 Luke Waterson